kkestell/kestell.org/src/content/2_projects/ara.md

 ## Source

-The source code for Ara is available on [GitHub](https://github.com/kkestell/ara).
+Ara is written in C#.
+The source code is available on [GitHub](https://github.com/kkestell/ara).

 ## License